JustinJiangNext/MacOS-on-Latitude-5320/README.md

 STEP 4,
- Boots into MacOS recovery mode, its possible to install with mouse and keyboard and update EFI folder later.
+ Boots into MacOS recovery mode, its possible to install with mouse and keyboard and update EFI folder later. <br>
  Still working on trackpad and keyboard, so check back on this project later.....